simonmichael/hledger/hledger/hledger.m4.md

 and then reuse them by writing `@FILENAME` as a command line argument.
 Eg: `hledger bal @foo.args`.

+An argument file's format is more restrictive than the command line.
-(Inside the argument file, each line should contain just one option or argument.
+Each line should contain just one option or argument.
 Don't use spaces except inside quotes; write `=` or nothing between a flag and its argument.
+If you use quotes, they must enclose the whole line.
-For the special characters mentioned above, use one less level of quoting than you would at the command prompt.)
+For the special characters mentioned above, use one less level of quoting than you would at the command line.

-Argument files are now superseded by..

 ## Config files

-As of hledger 1.40, you can optionally save command line options (or arguments) to be used when running hledger commands, in a config file.
+With hledger 1.40+, you can save extra command line options and arguments in a more featureful hledger config file.
 Here's a small example:

 ```conf
 # General options are listed first, one or more per line.